Cristianetaniguti/cristianetaniguti.github.io/_posts/2019-06-07-Vignettes-atualizadas-do-OneMap.md

 devtools::install_github("Cristianetaniguti/onemap", ref="rm_get")

-Then use R to access the package's internal tutorials or access the following links:
+Then check the updated vignettes accessing the following links :

 * [How to build a linkage map for inbred-bases populations (F2, RIL and BC)](404.html) - Still in development